-Table 10-37 shows the average hourly required regulation by month and the ratio of supply to demand for both actual and effective MW, for ramp and nonramp hours.
+Table 10-38 shows the average hourly required regulation by month and the ratio of supply to demand for both actual and effective MW, for ramp and nonramp hours.
 The average hourly required regulation by month is an average of the ramp and nonramp hours in the month.

-The nonramp regulation requirement of 525.0 effective MW was provided by a combination of RegA and RegD resources equal to 488.1 hourly average MW in 2017.
-This is a decrease of 28.1 MW from 2016, when the average hourly total regulation cleared MW for nonramp hours were 516.2 MW.
-The ramp regulation requirement of 700.0 effective MW prior to January 9, 2017, and 800.0 effective MW after January 9, 2017, was provided by a combination of RegA and RegD resources equal to 720.2 hourly average MW in 2017.
-This is an increase of 84.2 MW from 2016, where the average hourly regulation cleared MW for ramp hours were 636.0 MW.
+The nonramp regulation requirement of 525.0 effective MW was provided by a combination of RegA and RegD resources equal to 488.7 hourly average MW in the first three months of 2018.
+This is a decrease of 15.2 MW from the first three months of 2017, when the average hourly total regulation cleared MW for nonramp hours were 503.9 MW.
+The ramp regulation requirement of 800.0 effective MW was provided by a combination of RegA and RegD resources equal to 746.2 hourly average MW in the first three months of 2018.
+This is an increase of 42.4 MW from the first three months of 2017, where the average hourly regulation cleared MW for ramp hours were 703.8 MW.

-Table 10-37 PJM Regulation Market required MW and ratio of eligible supply to requirement for ramp and nonramp hours: 2016 and 201769
+Table 10-38 PJM regulation market required MW and ratio of eligible supply to requirement for ramp and nonramp hours: January through March, 2017 and 2018